4awpawz/fusion.ssg.web/src/templates/docs/htmldocuments/collections.md

 The value of the index is initially set to _0_ and is incremented by _1_ for each subsequent invocation, and can be used, for example, to _"iterate"_ through one or more data sources, one invocation at a time.

-When there are no more HTML documents to be generate for this collection, the component returns nothing which signals to fusion.ssg that it is to stop calling the component.
+When there are no more HTML documents to be generated for this collection, the component returns nothing which signals to fusion.ssg that it is to stop calling the component.

 ### Properties Passed As Arguments